 The earthquake did great damage to the region’s infrastructure and the consequences are far-reaching.
 The destruction of innumerable shops and companies meant that many employees were laid off – and some no longer even have a home to return to.
 This led to a big migratory flux to other cities.
 Several small towns were abandoned entirely, with residents fleeing to the hills in fear of further tsunamis.

 Hundreds of small farmers and business owners lost everything in 2010.
 Animals were killed, harvests destroyed, and forest fires demolished thousands of hectares.
 The regional government of Ñuble has created an emergency fund to help people get back on their feet, but hundreds of families remain in a desperate situation.
 Migration to a larger city may seem like the only option to them, but there is no guarantee that their lives will improve once they arrive there.
 Infrastructure may not be in place, or they may not be able to find work.

 At a workshop run by SOS Children’s Villages, mothers and children spend time together and learn new games (photo: SOS archives ).

 SOS Children’s Villages began its work in Bulnes in 1969.

 Family strengthening: SOS Children’s Villages supports vulnerable families in the area.
 The families often work in agriculture or in tourism, and live in modest homes.
 The families we support face various kinds of challenges – for example addiction issues, or domestic violence.

-We work in partnership with local organisations and schools to assist families so that children can grow up in a safe and stable home.
+We work in partnership with local organizations and schools to assist families so that children can grow up in a safe and stable home.
 We offer different kinds of support depending on the needs of the family.
 This assistance ensures that the children can go to school or visit the doctor if they are ill.
 We also run workshops for parents and out-of-school activities for children.

 Support for young people: SOS Children’s Villages support young people until they are ready to live independently.
-We provide shared accommodation, and qualified counsellors guide the young adults while they continue their education and training.
+We provide shared accommodation, and qualified counselors guide the young adults while they continue their education and training.